Eltaf-azizi/Online-Chess-Game/README.md

  - **Networking:** The game uses Python sockets for real-time communication between players.
  - **Game Logic:** Implements core chess rules, including special moves like castling and en passant.
  - **User Interface:** A clean, interactive gameboard for seamless play.

+   🎮 How to Play
+Start the Game: Run main.py.
+Host or Join a Match: Host a game server or connect to one.
+Make Your Moves: Click on pieces to move them.
+All legal moves are validated automatically.
+Enjoy!